 Influenza is a viral disease which is particularly dangerous to the very young, the elderly and debilitated patients and those who have suppressed immune systems.
 The CDC estimates that approximately 10% to 20% of the U.S. population is infected with influenza during most influenza seasons.
 The current standard for preventing flu is by vaccination, which is of limited benefit as vaccines are designed to resist a specific flu strain.
 No satisfactory treatment currently exists.
 Since the early 1980's, UAB scientists have been investigating the active site and function of the enzyme influenza neuraminidase.
 Influenza neuraminidase is an enzyme on the surface of the influenza virus which is associated with the spread of influenza and is believed to permit the influenza virus to invade human cells.
 Scientists at UAB and the Company have characterized the molecular structure of influenza neuraminidase and have initiated the design and synthesis of specific inhibitors.
 Research at UAB and the Company to date indicates that the active site for influenza neuraminidase remains substantially unchanged for the major strains of influenza.
-The Company believes that a neuraminidase inhibitor may be useful as a treatment for influenza. and is in the preclinical stage of development of inhibitors of influenza neuraminidase.
-Funded in part by a National Institutes of Health ("NIH") Phase I Small Business Innovation Research ("SBIR") grant and a State of Alabama grant, the Company has developed lead compounds which in IN VITRO studies have indicated inhibition of influenza neuraminidase.
-At least one major pharmaceutical company is engaged in clinical studies of an influenza neuraminidase inhibitor compound intended to treat influenza, and the Company believes that several other pharmaceutical companies are engaged in research to design or discover inhibitors of influenza neuraminidase.
+The Company believes that a neuraminidase inhibitor may be useful as a treatment for influenza and is in the preclinical stage of development of inhibitors of influenza neuraminidase.
+Funded in part by a National Institutes of Health ("NIH") Phase I Small Business Innovation Research ("SBIR") grant and a State of Alabama grant, the Company has developed lead compounds which in in vitro studies have indicated inhibition of influenza neuraminidase.
+The Company is currently assessing several influenza inhibitor compounds for oral activity against influenza A and influenza B. At least two major pharmaceutical companies are engaged in clinical studies of influenza neuraminidase inhibitor compounds intended to treat influenza, and the Company believes that several other pharmaceutical companies are engaged in research to design or discover inhibitors of influenza neuraminidase.